Petrus-Han/dify-usecase-playground/README.md

 - Submit pull requests with improvements
 - Share your own use cases

+### Branch Protection

+This repository uses branch protection rules to maintain code quality:
+- All changes must go through Pull Requests
+- PRs require at least one approval before merging
+- All CI checks must pass before merging
+- Direct pushes to `main` branch are disabled

+See [Branch Protection Setup Guide](.github/BRANCH_PROTECTION.md) for details on configuring these rules.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.